mattmacadams/tally-ttl/README.md

 bobLoginFailedCount = userActionTally.get("bob-login-failed");
 // bobLoginFailedCount would be 3

-// wait 60 seconds...
+// wait 60 seconds (which is the defaultTtl)...

 bobLoginFailedCount = userActionTally.get("bob-login-failed");
-// bobLoginFailedCount would be 1 since the first two have expired by now
+// bobLoginFailedCount would be 1 since the first two have already expired

 // wait a second...